With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreCreoks Behavioral Health Services is a mental health clinic in Ottawa County, Oklahoma, located at 203 2nd Avenue Sw, 74354 zip code.
-Creoks Behavioral Health Services offers telemedicine/telehealth and outpatient treatment.
-Creoks Behavioral Health Services provides psychotropic medication, individual psychotherapy and activity therapy to children / adolescents, adults and seniors 65 or older.
-Creoks Behavioral Health Services also supports LGBT, people with HIV or AIDS and people with Alzheimer's or dementia.
-Some other services provided by Creoks Behavioral Health Services include intensive case management, court-ordered outpatient treatment and suicide prevention services.
+Learn MoreCreoks Behavioral Health Services is one of mental health facilities in Ottawa County, Oklahoma, located at 203 2nd Avenue Sw, 74354 zip code.
+Creoks Behavioral Health Services provides outpatient treatment and telemedicine/telehealth.
+Creoks Behavioral Health Services provides individual psychotherapy, psychotropic medication and couples/family therapy to young adults, seniors 65 or older and children / adolescents.
+Creoks Behavioral Health Services also supports seniors or older adults, people with serious mental illness and patients with eating disorders.
+Additional services provided at Creoks Behavioral Health Services include suicide prevention services, court-ordered outpatient treatment and family psychoeducation.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.